Privacy Policy

 - Opt out of Google ad personalization: https://myadcenter.google.com/.
 This stops Google from using your data to personalize ads but does not stop GA4 measurement.

-- Opt out of cross-context behavioral advertising sharing (California residents): use the Do Not Sell or Share My Personal Information link in our site footer, or set the Global Privacy Control (GPC) signal in your browser; we honor GPC automatically and skip GA4 and Google Ads fires for any visitor whose browser signals it.
+- Opt out of cross-context behavioral advertising sharing (California residents): use the Do Not Sell or Share My Personal Information link in our site footer, or set the Global Privacy Control (GPC) signal in your browser; we honor GPC automatically and skip the browser-originated GA4 and Google Ads events for any visitor whose browser signals it.
+The server-side conversion and subscription-lifecycle events fire from state changes with no browser request, so there is no browser signal to read at the moment they fire.

 - Block cookies in your browser: doing so will not prevent you from using ClassLens, but conversion attribution for your visit will not be possible.

-GA4 retains event-level data for 14 months by default, after which it is automatically deleted.
+GA4 event-level data is retained for up to 14 months and then automatically deleted.
 Aggregated reports are retained indefinitely.
 Google Ads conversion data is retained per Google's standard ads-data retention schedule.
 Both services may transfer data outside your country of residence (including from the European Economic Area to the United States) under Google's Standard Contractual Clauses and the EU–U.S. Data Privacy Framework.

 6.3 California Residents — Sale and Sharing of Personal Information